 - Art Shift: When viewing Mion's past through the Memory Fragments, the art style changes to pixelated sprites.

 - Bloodless Carnage: Played with.
 Many of Mion's deaths can be pretty gruesome, which includes getting crushed by gears and being chopped up by buzzsaws.
-Luckily, she simply faints when she gets killed, her body never appearing physical harmed in any way.
+Luckily, she simply faints when she gets killed, her body never appearing physically harmed in any way.
 However, her "fainting" is accompanied by the screen being splattered with blood.
 Very much averted in later memory fragments.

 - Crapsack World: A video covering the backstory implies that a war completely ravaged the land.